Ruhil-DS/Spam-Classifier/README.md

 # SMS Spam-Classifier

-this is a SMS spam classifier project which can tell whether an sms is a spam or not with 97% accuracy.
+This is a SMS spam classifier project which can tell whether an sms is a spam or not with 97% accuracy.

 I built this spam classifier model using a Support Vector Machine classifier.